PurpleBooth/git-mit/docs/binaries/git-mit.md

                                  GIT_MIT_AUTHORS_TIMEOUT=] [default: 60]
-      --completion <COMPLETION>  Shell to generate completions for [possible values: bash, elvish, fish, powershell, zsh] -h, --help                     Print help information -V, --version                  Print version information
+      --completion <COMPLETION>  Shell to generate completions for [possible values: bash, elvish, fish, powershell, zsh] -h, --help                     Print help
+  -V, --version                  Print version

 COMMON TASKS:
     You can install git-mit into a new repository using